Scholars Program Requirements

 Scholars will select one of two options to complete civic engagement hours:

-• 45 hours track – A great option for students who want to demonstrate their strong commitment to civic engagement.
+• 45 hour track – A great option for students who want to demonstrate their strong commitment to civic engagement.
 For those interested, successful completion of the 45-hour Scholars track satisfies the Local and Global Perspective requirement, which is part of CWRU’s Unified General Education Requirements (UGER).
+Please note: you are not required to use the Scholars 45 hour track in this way, it is completely optional.

-• Scholars can change the track they are completing at any time.
+• Scholars can switch the track they are completing at any time.

-Scholars are required to complete civic engagement activities that occur between August 5, 2024 and May 8, 2025.
-These hours must be logged through the Hours Submission Form each day they are completed, rather than in a single entry at the end of the year.
-You will receive access to the submission form in October; in the interim, Scholars can track hours independently and then retroactively log them via the form.
+Scholars are required to complete civic engagement activities that occur between August and May.
+These hours must be logged through the Hours Submission Form individually by date completed, rather than in a single entry at the end of the year.

 CCEL believes there are many ways to work toward Social Change and the Civic Engagement Activities outlined below are eligible to count towards a Scholar’s hours.
 Please use these as examples of activities, not required activities.
 Scholars can complete all of their hours within just one of these forms OR through a combination of forms; there is no minimum or maximum requirement for how many hours should be completed within each form or with a specific organization.